 There are no significant unrecognised deferred tax assets or liabilities for either the Group or Company in either the current or prior year.

-Other timing differences relates primarily to derivative instruments, but also includes general provision, pension contributions not paid, rollover relief, IFRS9 and IFRS16 transitional adjustments.
+Other timing differences relate primarily to derivative instruments, but also includes general provision, pension contributions not paid and rollover relief.